DoggySazHi/BingoGenerator/README.md

 ## License
 Honestly, I don't care whoever uses this, since it's just a personal project.
 However, if you really care, only the code for the website is under the [MIT](https://choosealicense.com/licenses/mit/) license.
-The strings for random messages is free domain.
+The strings for random messages is public domain.

 *Ptable&reg; is a registered trademark of Michael Dayah (support@ptable.com)*
-*Please don't sue me*
+*Please don't sue me~*

 ```
 MIT License